alexkreidler/wiz/docs/concepts.md

 - runtime
 - framework/toolkit/library
 - driver
-- or ML model
+- or ML model (with or without training)

-A package defines it's type in it's config file.
+A package defines its type in its config file.

 ## Component
 A component is a piece of the final ML system that will be deployed.
 This can be a program or a package